-The Company and its immediate parent company into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
-An Amending Scheme of Arrangement ("Amending Scheme") was approved at meetings of Scheme Creditors held on 11 December 2014 and sanctioned by the High Court of Justice of England and Wales by an order dated 29 October 2015 ("the Order") coming into effect from 14 January 2016.
+The Company and its immediate parent company entered into the Scheme with effect from 7 March 1997.
+The Amending Scheme Amending Scheme was approved at meetings of Scheme Creditors held on 11 December 2014 and sanctioned by the High Court of Justice of England and Wales by an order dated 29 October 2015 ("the Order") coming into effect from 14 January 2016.
 The United States Bankruptcy Court granted an order under Chapter 15 of the United States Bankruptcy Code recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.

 The bar date for the final submission of all claims subject to the crystallisation provisions of the Amending Scheme was 12 September 2016 and all submitted claims have now been agreed.
 Consideration is now being given as to the determination and timing of the final dividend to be paid in relation to those claims.
-Certain groups of creditors were excluded from the provisions of the Amending Scheme and will continue to be able to bring claims against the Group in the normal course of business until the last claim has been finalised and this could be as late as 2060.
+Certain groups of creditors were excluded from the crystallisation provisions of the Amending Scheme and will continue to be able to bring claims against the OIC Group in the normal course of business until 31 December 2035, for creditors eligible to claim in respect of the Post Bar Date Provision and the Post Bar Date Individual Provision, and until the last claim has been finalised for Opt Out Qualifying ILU Policyholders, which could be as late as 2060.